 You can certainly find cheaper hosting, but honestly, this is something worth doing right.
 Cheap hosting can cause website crashes, lost content, slow loading times (which are terrible for SEO), and other hassles that you’ll have to fix with a patchwork of plugins down the road.

-Again, you can always find a free theme, but if you’re planning to a build your blog into a business, you’ll want a premium theme that’s flexible and will give you room to grow.
+Again, you can always find a free theme, but if you’re planning to a build your blog into a business, you’ll want a premium theme that’s flexible, has great support, and will give you room to grow.

 I’ve been using it for several years and love it.
 It’s a beautiful layout, but best of all, the service from Restored 316 truly makes the price of their themes a total steal.
 I have emailed them dozens of times with questions and customization requests, and they always get back to me within a day(!) with a friendly greeting and a custom solution.
-That’s literally a level of service worth thousands of dollars, and believe me, you will not find it from most theme providers.
+That level of service is literally worth thousands of dollars, and believe me, you will not find it from most theme providers.

 The Genesis Framework has been the industry standard for years.
 It’s well-built, fast, SEO-friendly, and of course, really good looking so readers don’t abandon your site!
 (You can think of Genesis like the basic apartment that your website lives in, while a “child theme,” like Splendor is all of the furniture and decorations inside.)

 But now Restored 316 is building themes on the Kadence Framework, which is what I would use if I were to switch themes now.
 From everything I’ve read, it seems to be just the next step forward from Genesis – even faster and more flexible.
 I don’t see a ton of theme builders using it yet, so it’s great to see how Restored 316 isn’t sleeping on new improvements.